And I'm back.. unofficially. I don't know know yet.

 Tomorrow will be my last day of mourning for a loss.. a loss I have known/felt deep within to be inevitable since the day my heart broke for the first time.

 This entry will serve its purpose in due time.
-I am writing about a pain and how I go about it everyday.
+I am writing about this pain and how I go about it everyday.
 I lost a person I once thought I was going to spend the rest of my life with.
-Words aren't enough to describe how difficult and heavy the news was when it came to me.
-I felt my hands and feet as they got cold and how my heart worked overtime for oxygen to circulate throughout my body so to keep the very life within me alive as if it depended on it.There were days when pain consumed me as if it could swallow me whole with just one gulp.
+Words aren't enough to describe how difficult and heavy the feeling was when it came to me.
+I felt my hands and feet as they got cold and how my heart worked overtime for oxygen to circulate throughout my body so to keep the very life within me alive as if it depended on it.There were days when pain consumed me as if it could swallow me whole with one effortless gulp.
 I cried my heart out at a certain point but as days went by, I realized how much of a wake up call it was for me.
-I've awoken to a different reality where you come to know that everyone is just capable of doing just about anything and that you can never really rely on anybody for they will all disappoint at one point or the other.
+I've awoken to a different reality where you come to know that everyone is just capable of doing just about anything and that you can never really rely on anybody for they will all disappoint at one point or another.
 We are flawed as humans.
 It took me weeks to accept how things are and once I did, I learned to surrender, genuinely.

 Once in a while, I still get sad but I choose not to dwell on it for long, I know a much better purpose is up ahead.
 I see what happened more as a divine intervention rather than a punishment.
 It was already going downhill so I knew that it was the right call I just ignored most of the signs.
 And tomorrow is the last day that I will cry about it.
 I gave myself the time I needed to feel the pain and I can only be ready to move on from here.